 What is Menopause?

-A natural condition experienced by women in their forties or fifties, menopause marks the end of the reproductive period.
-The average age when women tend to experience physical symptoms such as hot flashes, low energy, disrupted sleep and emotional imbalance, is around 49-50 years.
+Menopause is a natural condition experienced by women in their forties or fifties, marking the end of the reproductive period.
+The average age when women begin to experience symptoms such as hot flashes, low energy, disrupted sleep, and emotional imbalance is around 49–50 years.

-While going through menopause can be overwhelming, slight lifestyle adjustments and hormonal therapy can smoothen the period.
+Although menopause can feel overwhelming, lifestyle adjustments and hormonal therapy can help ease the transition.

 Menopause Symptoms